 A carer's relationship with grief can be long, deep and complex.
+And sometimes, this sense of loss and sadness is not around death.
 It's an emotional and emotive subject, but an incredibly important one.

 Here we talk candidly about the type of grief we may experience as a carer, and how we're helping ourselves and each other to manage our own paths through.